ibexa/documentation-developer/docs/guide/clustering.md

+---
+description: Clustering enables you to host one installation of Ibexa DXP on multiple servers.
+---

 # Clustering

 Clustering in [[= product_name =]] refers to setting up your installation with several web servers for handling more load and/or for failover.